OctopusDeploy/docs/docs/administration/managing-infrastructure/subscriptions/webhook-slack.md

 - Payload.Event.Username
 - Payload.ServerUri

 :::hint
-If you're using [VS Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp) to write the code, you'll need to install the [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools) to enable debugging of your function.
+If you're using [VS Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp) to write the code, you need to install the [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools) to enable debugging for your function.
 :::

-To use these items easily, create a class `OctoMessage` to hold them.
+To use these items easily, create a class `OctoMessage` to hold them:

 ```c#
 using System;